-Hurricane Ida, one of the most powerful and rapidly intensifying storms to hit the United States, delivered days of misery and destruction — from the time it made landfall in Louisiana on the 16th anniversary of Hurricane Katrina to the torrential rains that pummeled the Northeast.
+Hurricane Ida, one of the most powerful hurricanes to strike the United States, unleashed days of misery and destruction.
+It made landfall in Louisiana on August 29, 2021, coinciding with the 16th anniversary of Hurricane Katrina’s devastating impact, and continued to wreak havoc through torrential rains that pounded the Northeast.

-Explore facts and frequently asked questions about hurricanes and Hurricane Ida, including how you can help people affected, and please join us in prayer for affected children and families.
+Explore facts and frequently asked questions about hurricanes and Hurricane Ida, and learn how you can help people affected by disasters in the U.S.

 Fast facts: Hurricane Ida

-- Tied Hurricane Laura (2020) and the Last Island Hurricane (1856) as the strongest to ever hit Louisiana
+- Hurricane Ida tied Hurricane Laura (2020) and the Last Island Hurricane (1856) as the strongest hurricanes ever recorded to hit Louisiana.

 How did Hurricane Ida develop?